-The 2016 Oxford University Press Summer Internship is now open!
+The 2016 Oxford University Press Summer Internship is now closed

 The Summer Internship scheme will last for eight consecutive weeks over the summer period, providing the opportunity for those interested in a career in publishing and business to gain valuable insights into a publishing house.

 The internship scheme is Oxford-based and the 2016 scheme will start on 4 July 2016 and finish on 26 August 2016.
 Interviews for the internship will take place throughout April 2016.
 We will only accept two summer internship applications.
 If you apply for more than two internships then your submission times will be checked and only the first two applications will be considered.

 Here's what some of our past interns have had to say about their experience working at OUP: